 With the exception of power distribution panels, which are manufactured in-house, we outsource manufacturing to both domestic and international contract manufacturers (CMs).
 Some products, such as integrated cabinets, TMAs, remotes, and public safety products, undergo final top-level assembly and testing at our Aurora, Illinois facility.
 Within the IBW segment, UDIT and commercial repeaters are fully outsourced, including final top-level assembly and testing, at a CM located in Tilton, New Hampshire.
-Within the ISMS segment, remotes are manufactured at another CM located in Oak Creek, Wisconsin.
-In fiscal year 2018, Westell spend at our two largest CMs by dollar value were \$8.3 million and \$3.7 million.
+Within the ISM segment, remotes are manufactured at another CM located in Oak Creek, Wisconsin.
+In fiscal year 2019, our spending at our two largest CMs by dollar value were \$6.0 million and \$4.1 million, respectively.

 Reliance on third-party CMs involves risks.
 Standard commercial components available from multiple suppliers are procured by the CMs.
-In some cases, where there are single-sourced components and technology needed, the Company has direct supplier relationships and contracts for these items, and may maintain inventory for these items at the CMs locations.
+In some cases, where there are single-sourced components and technology needed, we have direct supplier relationships and contracts for these items, and may maintain inventory for these items at the CMs locations.
 Critical components, technology shortages, or business interruptions at our CMs could cause delays that may result in expediting costs or delayed or lost business.

-A substantial portion of the Company's shipments in any fiscal period can relate to orders received in that period.
-Further, a significant percentage of orders may require delivery within forty-eight hours.
+A substantial portion of the Company's shipments in any fiscal period can relate to orders received in that period Further, a significant percentage of orders may require delivery within forty-eight hours.
 To meet this demand, we maintain inventory at our own facilities and at the CMs.
 Because of rapid technological changes, we face recurring risks that our inventory may become obsolete.